NasirSami/environment-setup/README.md

 ![](./images/MVN-Version.jpg)

-### Step 5: Install PostgreSQL 10
+### Step 5: Install PostgreSQL 13

-In order to install PostgreSQL, please visit [PostgreSQL's official website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+In order to install PostgreSQL, please visit [PostgreSQL's official download website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).

 Once you've navigated to the website, you should see the following: